VincenzoGalante/magic-the-gathering/README.md

 ![](images/mtg-logo.png)

+<b>TL;DR</b>: This project is analyzing MGT card data.
+Follow the steps mentioned under `How to make it work?` to set it up.

 ## What is this about?
 If you have never seen the logo above, here a very quick intro: `Magic: The Gathering` (Magic or MGT) is the first collectible card game of its kind, created in 1993.
 It can be played be two or more players.
 The exact rules differ a bit by the exact format but in general: players battle against each other with their card decks, trying to defeat the other players by casting spells, artifacts and creatures.
 Curious?
 [Learn how to play...](https://magic.wizards.com/en/intro)